jamsocket/aper/book/src/derive.md

 # Derive macro

-In the last section, we were introducte to the `Atom` state machine.
+In the last section, we were introduced to the `Atom` state machine.
-If networks were infinitely fast, `Atom` might be the only state machine we ever needed: every time a user changed the state, we'd just end the new entire state to every other user and be done with it.
+If networks were infinitely fast, `Atom` might be the only state machine we ever needed: every time a user changed the state, we'd just send the new entire state to every other user and be done with it.

 In practice, the reason we can't do this is that without infinitely fast networks, it's possible for different users to make conflicting